Elfsong/Monolith/README.md

 # 🚀 Quick Start

-> If you're just curious, you can have a try it out on our live demo 🌐: [https://huggingface.co/spaces/Elfsong/Monolith](https://huggingface.co/spaces/Elfsong/Monolith)
+> If you're just curious, you can have a try it out on [our live demo 🌐](https://huggingface.co/spaces/Elfsong/Monolith)

 ```bash
 # Install the library